NEA Mandates and Structures

 Background

-In order to more effectively address the Nuclear Energy Agency’s (NEA) activities, the Committee on Decommissioning of Nuclear Installations and Legacy Management (CDLM) has agreed to create second level bodies focused on addressing concerns in the area of decommissioning of nuclear installations and management of legacy sites [NEA/DLM/M(2021)2/PROV, forthcoming].
-The background for this proposal is described in the CDLM Structure Development Proposal [NEA/DLM(2020)9] and the Terms of Reference – Working Party on Management and Organisational Aspects of De-commissioning and Legacy Management (WPMO) [NEA/DLM(2020)11].
+In order to more effectively address the Nuclear Energy Agency’s (NEA) activities, the Committee on Decommissioning of Nuclear Installations and Legacy Management (CDLM) has agreed to create second level bodies focused on addressing concerns in the area of decommissioning of nuclear installations and management of legacy sites [NEA/DLM/M(2021)2/FINAL].

 Scope

-The WPMO will address management and organisational issues for decommissioning of nuclear installations and legacy management projects as a level-two NEA body.
-To address the broad scope of cross-cutting issues the working party will incorporate areas such as programme and project management, cost, scheduling and funding issues, supply chain considerations, societal impact, communication, people and organisational structures and development (including change management), knowledge management and record keeping, education and training of staff.
+The WPMO will address management and organisational issues for the decommissioning of nuclear installations and legacy management projects as a level-two NEA body.
+To address these cross-cutting issues, the working party will incorporate areas such as programme and project management, cost, scheduling and funding issues, supply chain considerations, societal impact, communication, people and organisational structures and development (including change management), knowledge management and record keeping, education and training of staff.

 Working methods

-The mode of operation of the WPMO is based upon plenary meetings (once year and more, as needed, upon decision of the working party and taking into account the Secretariat’s resources) and an ongoing, project-oriented, programme of work.
+The mode of operation of the WPMO is based upon plenary meetings (once a year, and more, as needed, upon decision of the working party, and taking into account the Secretariat’s resources) and an ongoing, project-oriented programme of work.

 The Bureau of the WPMO (elected from members of WPMO) co-ordinates and facilitates the work of the working party.
 The Bureau would preferably meet twice a year, with one meeting normally held in conjunction with the annual plenary meeting.